webis-de/ir_axioms/docs/axioms.md

 - [CORR1](/axioms/axiom/generation/correctness.py) "Prefer response with more sentences containing citations." (correctness)
 - [CLAR1](/axioms/axiom/generation/clarity.py) "Prefer lower text proportion covered by grammar errors." (clarity)
 - [CLAR2](/axioms/axiom/generation/clarity.py) "Prefer the more readable reponse." (clarity)

+## Missing Axioms and Axiom Ideas

+The [above axioms](#axioms-for-utility-dimensions) not yet completely cover all individual aspects of response quality.
+The below list contains ideas on how to extend the set of axioms further:

+- Factual-grounding-based axioms (main obstacle: fact checking often uses opaque models)
+- Axioms from the viewpoint of the query, like EXAM/RUBRIC
+- Content clarity axioms based on discourse structure
+- More aspects of stylistic coherence
+- Penalize too many tense switches
+- Prefer response with easier coreference resolution
+- Consider other citation format or URLs for citation count
+- Axioms for multi-modal outputs (e.g., generated images)

+We are happy to collaborate to get more diverse axioms implemented.
+Please [create a pull request](#todo) to propose new ideas and refer to our [guide on axiom development](./axiom-development.md) to realize an idea as code.